Banging Toolbox

 Why are sockets so hard to organize?

-If you’ve ever carelessly stored your sockets in a drawer or a large container, you’d know how hard things can get the more sockets you have.
+Aaron Barnett of BangingToolbox suggests: If you’ve ever carelessly stored your sockets in a drawer or a large container, you’d know how hard organization can get the more sockets you have to position in the order of size.

-This is why you should consider ways to organize them for fast selection.
+This is why you should consider ways to organize socket bits for faster selection.

 What are the benefits of organized socket sets?